 You have skipped the navigation, tab for page content

-Roosters stars step into coaching jobs as Strange takes on expanded role
+Roosters stars step into coaching as Strange takes on wider role

-Sydney Roosters premiership winning mentor John Strange believes star hooker Keeley Davis has the makings of a future NRLW coach after being given charge of the club’s 2025 Tarsha Gale Cup team.
+Sydney Roosters mentor John Strange believes star hooker Keeley Davis has the makings of a future NRLW coach after being given charge of the club’s 2025 Tarsha Gale Cup team.

 Strange, who guided the Roosters to a 26-24 grand final defeat of Cronulla, has stood down as Tonga coach after taking on expanded role overseeing the club’s female pathways.